Ahamad-Reza/Azhan-Education/README.md

 # Azhan-Education
-this is my first Git Repository,
+This is my first Git Repository,
 <br>
 Author-Ahamad Reza